egrosdou01/blog.grosdouli.dev/blog/2024-11-24-talos-proxmox-opentofu/talos-proxmox-opentofu-part-1.md

 ## File structure

-- `files/`: Contains template files for the initial image configuration of the Talos cluster
+- `files/`: Contains files and templates for the initial image configuration of the Talos cluster
 - `providers.tf`: Contains the required providers used in the resource blocks
 - `virtual_machines.tf`: Contains the resources to spin up the virtual machines
 - `main.tf`: Contains the resource blocks for the Talos Linux bootstrap